 Growing up in North Wales he was active in the Scout Movement, becoming a Queen’s Scout and then the first person in Wales to be awarded the Duke of Edinburgh’s Gold Award.
 After graduating from Keele University in 1966 he became a newspaper reporter in with the South Wales Echo and served as branch secretary of the National Union of Journalists.

 In 1971 he left journalism to become a full-time youth worker in Llanrumney, then Llanedeyrn – subsequently working for 10 years in the Ely area of Cardiff and then in the Docks areas of Butetown and Grangetown.
-He was a city councillor from 1973 to 1989, playing a leading a leading role in planning, finance and the redevelopment of Cardiff’s city centre.
+He was a city councillor from 1973 to 1989, playing a leading role in planning, finance and the redevelopment of Cardiff’s city centre.
 He was the first (voluntary) secretary of the Prince’s Trust in Wales.
 He became a magistrate in 1972, chairing the Juvenile Bench until 1987 and serving on the South Glamorgan Probation Committee.

 In 1987 he was elected as the Labour & Co-operative MP for Cardiff South and Penarth, succeeding Jim Callaghan.
-Appointed by Neil Kinnock as a Shadow Minister for Welsh Affairs, he was then appointed by John Smith as Tony Blair’s deputy at Home Affairs in 1992 and served in the same role with Jack Straw until the 1997 election brought in a Labour Government
+Appointed by Neil Kinnock as a Shadow Minister for Welsh Affairs, he was then appointed by John Smith as Tony Blair’s deputy at Home Affairs in 1992 and served in the same role with Jack Straw until the 1997 election brought in a Labour Government.

 His first period in Parliament was dominated by the argument over the Cardiff Bay Barrage, of which he was a strong advocate.
 He also fought for the creation of a Cardiff Bay Opera House, acting as deputy chair of the Trust to Nicholas Edwards (Lord Crickhowell).
-Disappointed when the proposals were turned down he rejoiced when the successor group succeeded with the Millennium Centre, fulfilling the vision of a building that reached out to young people and communities across Wales
+Disappointed when the proposals were turned down, he rejoiced when the successor group succeeded with the Millennium Centre, fulfilling the vision of a building that reached out to young people and communities across Wales.

 In 1997, as Deputy Home Secretary, he steered the Crime and Disorder Act onto the Statute Book, leading to the establishment of local crime reduction partnerships, youth offending teams, the Youth Justice Board and Anti-Social Behaviour Orders.
 He subsequently entered the Cabinet as Secretary of State for Wales, and then became the first First Minister of Wales before standing down and passing the baton to Rhodri Morgan.